pippinbarr/tankses/Process/LIGHT_DESIGNS.md

 __Concerns__

 - Does this stray too far from the idea of a conversation with light?
 Is it overwrought?
 Is it too complex while simultaneously not being all that interesting?
 Very narrative, not very formal?
 More like a free association with a specific property of light?

+# Light Shells

+I'm implemented the basics of this in commit 40a69e23c165aae27ed3a7402f717466c1504c47 (just now noticed these are not being auto converted to commit links which is sad, renders them kind of stupid, oh well).
+The idea here is that you replace the projectile itself with a light and instead of exploding it just rests on the environment itself, therefore adding to the overall light of the scene.

+I've had ideas around this become a new style of the tanks fighting - they fight with light, where going into the light reduces health etc. Or alternatively the opposite - going into the light is how you score points, or something.
+But again this feels like really trivial intervention, just recasting one typical game element (a 3D model of a shell with a rigidbody) with another (a light source).
+Yeah it's aesthetically different, but not _that much_.

+I need to think more deeply than this about what light does and try to work from there?
+Or is _TANKS!_ overwhelming in its kind of rhetoric and world view?
+This will need some thought.